andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 - <https://dev.to/lifen/as-rails-developers-why-we-are-excited-about-postgresql-17-27nj>
 - <https://www.crunchydata.com/blog/real-world-performance-gains-with-postgres-17-btree-bulk-scans>

-## Better Autovacuum
+## Lower memory consumption for VACUUM
-PostgreSQL 17 introduces a new internal memory structure for vacuum that consumes up to 20x less memory.
+The release notes state that PostgreSQL 17 introduces a new internal memory structure for vacuum that consumes up to 20x less memory.

+This is great as it makes more server instance memory available for other operations.

 ## Resources
 - [Postgres.fm PostgreSQL 17 episode](https://postgres.fm/episodes/postgres-17)